 “Adrian, you wouldn’t believe what just happened….”

 Often people get immediate results, sometimes they take weeks.
 It’s amazing though how effective it is.
 And you can do some of this yourself!
 In fact, many of us are trying to do it ourselves every 1st of January, or on our birthdays.
 We attempt to redefine who we are with new years/birthday resolutions or simply buying gym memberships.
 Sadly though, a lot of these changes are just surface.
-We generally need one of two things.

 Now that you have learned this: